LLNL/UnifyFS/README.md

 3. ./runserver.sh
 4. ./runwrclient.sh

-Note: If at Oak Ridge you will probably have to change the MPI path as well in UnifyCR_Meta/Makefile.cfg in the 1st build step.

 ## I/O Interception in UnifyCR_Client:

 **Steps for switching between and/or building with different I/O wrapping strategies**